The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: Japan Travel)

-For a bird's-eye view of this majestic mountain, hop aboard the Mount Fuji Panoramic Ropeway.
-As you ascend to the observation deck, you'll be treated to breathtaking vistas of the surrounding landscapes.
+For an amazing bird's-eye view of Mount Fuji itself, hop on the Mount Fuji Panoramic Ropeway.
+As you ride up towards the observation deck, you'll get absolutely stunning views of the mountain and all the beautiful landscapes stretching out below.

 14. Nikko